 In Africa, we are a manufacturer and employer first, a drinks company second.
 We operate 12 breweries, and numerous plants, blending and malting facilities.
 We directly support our communities by sourcing and producing locally.

 Sourcing local raw materials is key to our strategy in Africa and has a positive impact, creating employment and revenue in our communities.
-We currently source over 82% locally, a figure we have achieved ahead of our original goal.
+We currently source over 82% locally, a figure we have grown exponentially in recent years.